-When you choose to refinish and preserve your wood surfaces with N-Hance of Mid Potomac instead of replacing them, you can feel good knowing that you are choosing a path of conservation – saving trees, fossil fuels, and a reduction in greenhouse gases.
+When you choose to renew and preserve your wood surfaces with N-Hance instead of replacing them, you can feel good knowing that you are choosing a path of conservation – saving trees, fossil fuels and a reduction in greenhouse gases.

 N-Hance is Dust Free

 Why is dust-free air important?

 Sanding can have serious potential health risks if attention is not paid to safely controlling the dust particles.
 Sanding dust is particularly dangerous because very fine particle sizes produced by sanding can become permanently trapped in the lungs and potentially result in a variety of unwanted conditions.